-As of December 31, 2019, Veritex has issued two letters of credit under the Veritex Loan Agreement.
-The first letter of credit is in the amount of \$1,767,000 to support payment of certain insurance obligations of the Company.
-The second letter of credit is in the amount of \$583,000 to support the Company's workers compensation insurance.
-Each of the letters of credit are secured by a certificate of deposit with Veritex.
+As of December 31, 2020, Dominion Bank has issued one letter of credit under the Dominion Loan Agreement.
+The letter of credit is in the amount of \$583,000 to support the Company's workers compensation insurance and is secured by a certificate of deposit with Dominion Bank.